 First, you’ll need about four large or eight average size baking apples.

 This Dutch Apple Pie recipe has a streusel topping which means you only need one pie crust.
 I think that’s one of the bonuses of making this pie.
 Less crust to fuss with.
 So prepare your pie crust, place it in your pie pan and set aside.
 You can use homemade crust or store-bought.
 But you gotta ask yourself, would Grandma put her lovingly made apple pie in a store-bought crust?
+No way!

 Pre-heat your oven to 350 while you make the pie filling.
 I’m not gonna lie.
 The filling is labor intensive.
 Which is why so many bail and buy canned.
 But it’s totally worth it to make your own.